nova0821/iotjs-wiki/Governance.md

 Maintainers have the following rights and responsibilities, in addition to those listed for Contributors and Committers:
 * right to set the overall organization of the source code of the project
 * right to participate in the decision-making of the project, in conjunction with the Committers.
-* responsibility to oversee and facilitate the development of the IoT.js source code under the governance rules of the IoT.js Open Source project.
-* responsibility to guide and direct the development towards goals.
-* responsibility to sets the goals and roadmap for the project

 #### Selection of Committers and Maintainers